metin-yat/metin-yat/README.md

 - Linux (Ubuntu/ 2+ years)
 - CUDA (Basics and used for Gazebo and ROS)
 - Django & Flask (0.5+)
-- 3D Reconstruction and Blender
+- 3D Reconstruction and Blender (NeRF and GSplat)